-Lecture: T/TH 8:00 am - 8:55 am in EA 170 Recitation: Friday at either 8:00 am, 9:10 am, or 10:20 am in either EA 265, 275, or 285
+Lecture: T/TH 5:20 pm - 6:15 am in EA 170 Recitation: Wednesday at either 4:10 pm or 5:20 pm in EA 265 or 275

 Course Description

 Algebra-based introduction to data analysis, experimental design, sampling, probability, inference, and linear regression.
 The inference practices will involve confidence intervals and hypothesis tests for a population mean (both with sigma known and unknown) and a population proportion, the difference between 2 population means and 2 population proportions, paired data, and the Chi-square test of independence.
 Emphasis will be put on applications, statistical reasoning, and data analysis using statistical software.
 This 3-credit hour course expects all students to have completed a baccalaureate-level mathematics course.